gbif/data-blog/content/post/2023-03-24-maps-api/index.en.md

 <img src="images/gbif-light-scaled-circles-birds.png" alt="" width="70%"/>

-For "poly" styles it is also possible to plot set the `hexPerTile` parameter, so that the binned occurrence data is essentially shown at a higher resolution.
+For "poly" styles you can set the `hexPerTile` parameter, so that the binned occurrence data is essentially shown at a higher resolution.
 A tile is an individual `png` image that is fetch from the API in order to make a map.
-The default settings of `map_fetch()` will fetch two images, so the image below has 400 hexagons across the width of map.
+The default settings of `map_fetch()` will fetch two images (hemispheres), so the image below has 400 hexagons across the width of map.

 ```R
 map_fetch(hexPerTile=200,style="green.poly",base_style="gbif-dark",bin="hex")